 One of the biggest factors in keeping your blood sugar levels where they need to be is your diet.
-Here are some things the Mayo Clinic and the American Diabetes Association suggest you consider as you plan your meals to help manage your blood sugar levels:
+Here are some things the Mayo Clinic and American Diabetes Association suggest you think about as you plan your meals:

-One of the best things you can do to manage your blood glucose levels is to be aware of what you are eating.
-Take the time to read the labels as you shop and choose wisely.
+One of the most important things you can do is be aware of what you are eating.
+Read food labels as you shop, then choose wisely.

-The more you know what’s in the food you eat, the easier it will be to make decisions that will keep your blood sugar levels in their recommended ranges.
+The more you know about what’s in the food you eat, the easier it is to make choices that will keep your blood sugar levels in their recommended ranges.

-According to the American Diabetes Association, not all carbs are built the same.
-In fact, the type of carbs you eat can have a direct impact on your blood sugar levels.
-Carbs that are full of fiber, like brown rice, sweet potatoes, whole-wheat pasta, spaghetti squash, whole grain bread, and steel-cut oats, help keep your blood sugar levels stable.
-While carbs that are low in fiber, like white rice, potatoes, regular pasta, white bread, and instant oatmeal can cause your blood sugar levels to rise quickly.
+The American Diabetes Association explains not all carbs are built the same.
+In fact, the type of carbs you eat have a direct impact on your blood sugar levels.
+Some carbs are full of fiber and help keep your blood sugar levels stable.
+Brown rice, sweet potatoes, whole-wheat pasta, spaghetti squash, whole grain bread and steel-cut oats are all full of fiber.
+Other carbs are low in fiber.
+White rice, potatoes, regular pasta, white bread and instant oatmeal can quickly raise your blood sugar levels.

-The Mayo Clinic emphasizes that taking the right amount of insulin is very important to managing your diabetes.
-If you eat too little food for the amount of insulin you are taking with that meal, it could result in low blood sugar readings.
-If you eat too much for the amount of insulin, it could result in high blood sugar readings, neither of which is good for you.
-Talk to your doctor about the best way for you to coordinate your meals and medications to best manage your diabetes.
+The Mayo Clinic emphasizes that taking the right amount of insulin is very important in managing your diabetes.
+If you eat too little food for the amount of insulin you are taking with a meal, it could result in low blood sugar readings.
+If you eat too much, it could result in high blood sugar readings.
+Neither scenario is good for you.
+Talk with your doctor about the best way to coordinate your meals and medications.

-Under normal circumstances you should avoid any food or beverage that will cause a dramatic change in your blood sugar levels.
-Sugary beverages like soda or sweetened fruit drinks fall in this category.
-Because there is not much in these drinks other than sugar, there’s no fiber to slow the impact of the sugar on your system.
-Consuming one of these sugary drinks can cause a spike in your blood sugar levels right away.
+It’s a good idea to avoid any food or beverage that will cause a dramatic spike in your blood sugar levels.
+Sugary beverages like soda and sweetened fruit drinks fall in this category.
+There isn’t much in these drinks other than sugar.
+Without any fiber, there isn’t anything to slow the impact of the sugar on your system.
+Consuming a sugary drink can cause an immediate spike in your blood sugar levels.

-Because of that, the only time to consider one is during a moment of very low blood sugar, when you need to bring your levels up quickly.
+The only time to consider having one is if your blood sugar is very low and you need to bring it up quickly.

-Working with your doctor and the rest of your diabetes care team is the first best step in managing your diabetes, but these self-care practices can be helpful in your day-to-day efforts.
+Working closely with your doctor and diabetes care team is an important step in managing your diabetes, but these self-care practices can be helpful in your day-to-day efforts.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.

 Last Updated 10012018Y0096_WEB_IL_CONNECT19_C